 Teen Court

-Developed by the Los Angeles County Court and Sheriff’s Department staff in 1995, the Teen Court Diversion Program addresses minor and severe misdemeanor crimes committed by juvenile offenders.
+Developed by the Los Angeles County Court and Sheriff’s Department staff, the Teen Court Diversion Program addresses minor and severe misdemeanor crimes committed by juvenile offenders.
 (On occasion, non-violent felonies may be referred by the Sheriff’s Department.)
 The program is currently overseen by the City of Santa Clarita and the Los Angeles County Sheriff’s Department.

 Who is eligible for the Teen Court program?